Stumble/sqlc/GUIDE.md

 Most Unit tests follows this pattern:

 1. Setup dependencies like DB, Redis and etc..
 [X]
 2. Load background data into DB.
 [X]
 3. Run functions the test hopes to check.
 4. Verify output of the function is expected.
 5. Verify DB state is expected.
 [X]

-Steps with [X] mark indicates that we can use boilerplate function or code generated from the `sqlc + wpgx` combo.
+Steps with [X] mark indicate that we can use boilerplate function or code generated from the `sqlc + wpgx` combo.

 For example, to test a 'search book by names' usecase, the unit test may: